codereport/array-language-comparisons/README.md

-This is a collection of idioms and small programs in APL, J, BQN, Julia, R and NumPy.
+This is a collection of idioms and small programs in APL, J, BQN, Julia, R, NumPy, Nial, Futhark & SaC.

 There are several sites that do these kinds of comparisons: